 1 cup of powdered sugar

 sugar carrots for decoration (optional)

 - Thoroughly clean the carrots and grate them finely with a Parmesan grater.
-Add the egg yolks, the lemon zest, and two tablespoons of the lemon’s juice and finally the Kirsch.
+Add the egg yolks, the lemon zest, ground almonds, sugar, and two tablespoons of the lemon’s juice and finally the Kirsch.

-- Beat the egg whites until they are stiff adding a pinch of salt then add the sugar and continually beat the mixture to form a compound for meringue.
+- Beat the egg whites until they are stiff adding a pinch of salt and continually beat the mixture to form a compound for meringue.